-Norman said, “I know we think that Benji was lost because Africa was hammered from different directions according to his final broadcasts.
-Is the signal still coming from New Zealand?”
+Norman said, “I know that Africa had a lot of greenery, but missiles hammered the continent from different directions according to Benji’s final broadcasts.
+That’s why we think he was lost.
+Is there a signal still coming from New Zealand?”

 “Yes,” Bill said.
-“We lost touch with Jacob when he set sail from Australia but his radio signal has continued to transmit.
-We’ve tried to work out what the hell is allowing it to continue but there are too many theories.”
+“We lost voice communication with Jacob when he set sail from Australia, but his radio signal transmits intermittently.
+We’ve tried to work out what the hell is allowing it to continue, but there are too many theories.”

 Victoria said, “Are we ready to venture farther into the—”

-The unmistakable howl of a wolf sounded in the depths of the forest and the explorers all stood still, listening and glancing at each other.
-The birds still chirped and there was no panic among the trees but it had been a timely warning that these four people were not the only creatures in the forest.
+The unmistakable howl of a wolf sounded from within the forest, and the explorers all stood still.
+They continued to listen and glance at each other.
+The birds still chirped, so there was no panic among the inhabitants of the trees, but it had been a timely warning that these four people were not the only creatures in the forest.

-“Are we still ready to go deeper?”
+“Are we all ready to go deeper?”
 Bill looked around the three faces.

 All three nodded.
-They’d survived a global catastrophe and had lived inside a mountain for five years so the threat of wildlife wasn’t holding them back.
+They’d survived a global catastrophe and had lived inside a mountain for six years, so the threat of wolves wasn’t about to hold them back.

-Bill pulled the laser pistol from the holster he was wearing.
-“Okay, Norman, I’ll take point and you stay close behind to keep me heading in the right direction.
-You behind me, Victoria and Flint will continue as Tail-end Charlie.”
+Bill pulled the laser pistol from its holster.
+“Okay, Norman, I’ll take the point, and you stay close behind to keep me heading in the right direction.
+Victoria, you follow Norman, and Flint continues as Tail-end Charlie.”

 Flint muttered, “What the hell ….”